 Official name and official language and population

 The official name of Italy is the Italian Republic.
 And the official language is Italian, but other languages and dialects are present.
 The population of Italy is 60 million.

 Italy is subdivided into 20 regions (regioni, singular regione), of which five – Sardinia, Sicily, Trentino-Alto Adige, Aosta Valley and Friuli-Venezia Giulia have special autonomous status and a greater degree of independence

-Also known as l Tricolore in Italian, the national flag is composed of three vertical stripes of equal width, red near the pole, white in the middle and green at the end.
+Also known as l Tricolore in Italian, the national flag is composed of three vertical stripes of equal width, green near the pole, white in the middle, and red at the end.
 The three colours are symbolic: Green symbolises hope, White – faith, and Red – love or charity.

 The current form of the flag dates back to 18th June 1946, and its adoption as the national flag was on 1st January 1948.
 From then on, the flag has been celebrated annually on 7th January.

 The Italian and Mexican flags are broadly similar, however, apart from the coat of arms in the middle of the white stripe of the Mexican flag, there are also differences in the shade of green and the proportions of the flags’ rectangular shapes.

-Italy is easy to recognize on any world map, as the country is shaped like a high-heeled boot, as you can see on the map above.
+Italy is easy to recognize on any world map, as the country is shaped like a high-heeled boot, as you can see on any map.
 It looks like the boot is kicking a ball, which is the island of Sicily, don’t you think?